-- Q. What does IPO stand for?

-- Q. What is Input-Process-Output cycle?
+- Q. What does IPO stand for? - Q. What is Input-Process-Output cycle?

-- Q. Define Input / Process / Output.
+- Q. Define Input / Process/ Output.

 - Q. Name two input / output devices.

 - Q. Which part of the computer is called Brain of the computer?

-After explaining the chapter, let the students do the course book exercises given on Pages 23 and 24 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 23 to 25 of the main course book as Exercise.

-In Creative Assignment, activity like Hands-On and In The Lab given on Page 25 of the main course book will enhance the ability of the students and serve as a Creativity and Technology Literacy, Communication activity.
+In Creative Assignment, activity like HANDS ON and In the Lab given on Page 25 of the main course book will enhance the ability of the students and serve as a Creativity and Information Literacy activity.